Joint Pain in Winter: 5 Remedies to Try

 Winter is around the corner, and as temperatures begin to change many older adults who suffer from arthritis or osteoporosis might notice an increase in pain.
 While some practitioners don’t believe there is a link between joint pain and cold weather, other researchers argue that as the pressure in the air changes, it could cause tissues in our joints to swell.
-Luckily, there are simple at-home remedies and medicine alternatives to relieve pain and get you feeling back to normal.
+Luckily, if you suffer from joint pain in winter, there are simple at-home remedies and medicine alternatives to relieve pain and get you feeling back to normal.

 Participating in light exercise and stretching can help warm up the muscles in joints and relieve pain.
 Swimming in warm water pools, walking on a treadmill, or trying a yoga class might help bring relief.
 Try something new and discover what works for your body!

 2. Explore Alternative Medicine

 Consider trying different non-pharmaceutical therapies such as a massage or acupuncture.
 Massage therapists use different techniques to identify points of pain and apply various amounts of pressure to the area.
 Consistent massages help many adults with chronic pain and discomfort.
 Slightly more aggressive types of therapies, such as acupuncture, use thin needles to relieve built-up pressure in specific areas of the body.